 When editing a model it can be easy (as is often the case with diagram editors) to make an addition or change you immediately wish you hadn't made.
 Returning the diagram to how it was before the change manually can be a nuisance involving several mouse manipulations and/or key clicks.
 Any change can be undone by using the undo button on the toolbar or pressing Ctrl z.
 You can undo changes incrementally by repeated undo operations and if you change your mind there is a redo button.

-Undo/redo can make your diagram editing more fluent, saving time and patience when your up against a deadline.
+Undo/redo can make your diagram editing more fluent, saving time and patience when you are up against a deadline.

 The aim of this section is to provide workarounds for problems you may encounter in using Simile.
 Where an error message is given, this is quoted here.
 Please contact us if you have any suggestions to add to this list.